arvidn/libtorrent/docs/manual.rst

 not overlap.
 This is used when mapping "unselected" files into a so-called part file.

-``mtime`` is the modification time of this file specified in posix time.

-``symlink_path`` is the path which this is a symlink to, or empty if this is not a symlink.
-This field is only used if the ``symlink_attribute`` is set.

-``filehash`` is a sha-1 hash of the content of the file, or zeroes, if no file hash was present in the torrent file.
-It can be used to potentially find alternative sources for the file.

 ``pad_file`` is set to true for files that are not part of the data of the torrent.
 They are just there to make sure the next file is aligned to a particular byte offset or piece boundry.
 These files should typically be hidden from an end user.
 They are not written to disk.

-``hidden_attribute`` is true if the file was marked as hidden (on windows).

-``executable_attribute`` is true if the file was marked as executable (posix)

-``symlink_attribute`` is true if the file was a symlink.
-If this is the case the ``symlink_index`` refers to a string which specifies the original location where the data for this file was found.

 num_files() file_at()
 ---------------------